 Whether you just want to enjoy the nice weather, or you're an off-roading enthusiast, removing the doors on your modern Bronco is a great way to improve your driving experience on the trail or highway.
 Taking off the doors on your 2021+ Bronco is easy enough to finish in a few simple steps.
 This guide will show you how to take the doors off your Bronco and reattach them when you're done off-roading.
-We'll also go over the Ford Onboard Storage Kit in the cargo area, so you can keep your doors protected and take them with you when you hit the trail.
+We'll also teach you how to use the Ford Onboard Storage Kit in the cargo area, so you can keep your doors protected and take them with you when you hit the trail.

 Bronco Door Removal

-All 2021 Ford Bronco trims use the same door removal process, whether you have a 2-door or 4-door model.
-The necessary tools come with your 2021 Bronco, so you'll be ready to go doorless whenever the mood strikes.
-The 4-door Broncos should come with door bags for the front and rear doors.
+All 2021+ Ford Bronco trims use the same door removal process.
+The necessary tools come with your 2021+ Bronco, so you'll be ready to take your doors off no matter where you are.
+The 4-door Broncos should come with front door bags and rear door bags.
 For 2-door models, you might have to buy your own set of door bags.

 Please Note: The front doors are over 50 lbs each and the rear doors are over 40 lbs each.
 Use proper lifting techniques while removing the doors to avoid strained muscles.